YorgosPs/Yorgos-Psarellis/Research.md

 #### Programming Dynamic Catalysts with Bayesian Optimization
 Improved catalytic performance can lead to breakthroughs in sustainability, e.g. low-cost solar and wind power.
 However, catalysts are naturally limited by the [Sabatier principle](https://en.wikipedia.org/wiki/Sabatier_principle).
 By imposing an (appropriately tuned) electrodynamic oscillation on the catalytic surface, the Sabatier principle can be overcome [2].
 I used **advanced Numerical Methods** and **Machine Learning** to tune such catalysts.
 This included:
- * Root-finding accelerated by up to 150% using the a Variational Approach.
+ * Root-finding accelerated by up to 150% using a Variational Approach.
  * Pseudo-arclength continuation used to explore the parameter space.
  * Bayesian Optimization employed to optimize reactor performance/reaction rates.